Office of the President

 Lynda Myers is stewardship and data coordinator.
 She earned a B.A. in Religion from Emory and Henry College.
 Before joining the VFH staff in 2002, she coordinated educational conferences for physicians and other medical professionals, and certification trainings for first-responders and the Environmental Protection Agency’s on-scene coordinators.
 She also spent two years organizing fundraising events for a local children’s museum.
 Lynda’s primary responsibilities are to manage stewardship efforts within the development office, gift tracking and acknowledgment, research, reporting, and database management.

-A native of Baltimore, Elizabeth Piper found her way back to Charlottesville in 2008 after a 15 year hiatus in London, DC and San Francisco.
+A native of Baltimore, Elizabeth Piper found her way back to Charlottesville in 2008 after a 15 year hiatus in London, D.C. and San Francisco.
 After receiving a BA in American Studies from the University of Virginia, Piper worked in Marketing and PR for architecture firms.
-For the past 15 years, she has cultivated a career in Development for a variety of industries including healthcare, performing arts, and higher education.
-Since 2010, Elizabeth has been VFH’s Director of Development, managing all aspects of fundraising for the organization.
+For the past 15 years, she has cultivated a career in development for a variety of industries including healthcare, performing arts, and higher education.
+Elizabeth joined VFH in 2010 as director of development, managing all aspects of fundraising for the organization.
 Prior, she established a major giving program for Historic Preservation at the University of Virginia.
-Outside of her day job, she keeps busy with travel, arts functions and last but not least, running around with her toddler daughter and precocious corgi.
+Outside of her day job, she keeps busy with travel, arts functions, and last but not least, running around with her daughter and precocious corgi.